 The MA Degree Program in REECAS is an interdisciplinary program.
-Currently, there are 34 tenure-line professors with a primary teaching and/or research interest in Russian, East European, and Central Asian Studies.
-Faculty represent 13 different disciplines, including: Communication Arts, Geography, History, Languages and Cultures of Asia, Law, Political Science, Slavic Languages and Literature, Sociology, and Theater and Drama.
-Check out our Faculty page for faculty profiles and research interests.
+Currently, there are 28 tenure-line professors with a primary teaching and/or research interest in Russian, East European, and Central Asian Studies.
+Faculty represent 11 different disciplines, including: Agricultural and Applied Economics, Geography, History, Jewish Studies, Law, Political Science, Slavic Languages and Literature, and Sociology.
+See our Faculty page for faculty profiles and research interests.

 Students entering the Master’s Program must have:

 - A Bachelor’s degree from an accredited institution

 - Minimum total grade point average of 3.0/4.0

 - Minimum grade point average of 3.4/4.0 in related area courses